temporalio/documentation/docs/go-retries.md

 }
 ```

-Like retry for an activity, you need to supply a retry policy for `ChildWorkflowOptions` to enable
-retry for a child workflow.
-To enable retry for a parent workflow, supply a retry policy when
+To enable retries for a workflow, you need to provide a retry policy via `ChildWorkflowOptions` for child workflows or via `StartWorkflowOptions` for top-level workflows.
-you start a workflow via `StartWorkflowOptions`.

-There are some subtle changes to workflow's history events when `RetryPolicy` is used.
+There are some subtle nuances to how workflow's history events are recorded when a `RetryPolicy` is used.
-For an activity with `RetryPolicy`:
+For an activity with a `RetryPolicy`:

-* The `ActivityTaskScheduledEvent` will have extended `ScheduleToStartTimeout` and `ScheduleToCloseTimeout`.
+- The `ActivityTaskScheduledEvent` will have extended `ScheduleToStartTimeout` and `ScheduleToCloseTimeout`.
-* The `ActivityTaskStartedEvent` will not show up in history until the activity is completed or failed with no more retry.
+- The `ActivityTaskStartedEvent` will not show up in history until the activity is completed or failed with no more retry.
-  This is to avoid recording the `ActivityTaskStarted` event but later it failed and retried.
-Using the `DescribeWorkflowExecution`
+  This is to avoid filling the history with noise records of intermittent failures and retries.
-  API will return the `PendingActivityInfo` and it will contain `attemptCount` if it is retrying.
+  For activities being retried, `DescribeWorkflowExecution` will return a `PendingActivityInfo` that includes `attemptCount`.

 For a workflow with `RetryPolicy`:

-* If a workflow failed and needs to retry, the workflow execution will be closed with a `ContinueAsNew` event.
-The event
+- If a workflow fails and a retry policy is configured for it, the workflow execution will be closed with a `ContinueAsNew` event.
-  will have the `ContinueAsNewInitiator` set to `RetryPolicy` and the new `RunId` for the next retry attempt.
+  This event will have the `ContinueAsNewInitiator` field set to `RetryPolicy` and the new `RunId` for the next retry attempt.
-* The new attempt will be created immediately.
-But the first decision task won't be scheduled until the backoff duration
-  which is also recorded in the new run's `WorkflowExecutionStartedEventAttributes` event as `firstDecisionTaskBackoffSeconds`.
+- The new attempt will be created immediately.
+But the first decision task won't be scheduled until the backoff duration.
+That duration is recorded as the `firstDecisionTaskBackoffSeconds` field of the new run's `WorkflowExecutionStartedEventAttributes` event.